 Sexual exploitation of children is an enormous problem in the Philippines.
 Traveling child sex offenders from all parts of the world visit the Philippines.
 Sexual exploitation of children is continuously escalating along with the rise of new, easier and more convenient trends where children earn a huge amount of money with sexual transactions through social networking (Facebook, dating sites), online child abuse imagery and cybersex.
 Out of its 102 million people more than 40% are internet users.
 The proliferation of cheap internet access throughout the Philippines has opened a new path among child sex predators worldwide to purposely abuse and exploit children sexually.

-We work on prevention of sexual abuse of children in travel and tourism and online sexual exploitation through awareness raising and campaigning, Sweetie, our Filipino girl avatar, being an example of that.
-We provide temporary safe shelter, legal assistance, counseling, health care, education and reintegration services to victims of sexual exploitation.
-We actively investigate traveling child sex offenders and work in close cooperation and coordination with the local police to arrest these perpetrators.
-We also conduct (online) campaigns for the adoption of child protection policies in travel and tourism.
-We work closely together with the government to enhance law enforcement on the national and regional level.
-With this programme we cover the islands of Cebu, Boracay and Bohol in Western and Central Visayas.
+We worked on prevention of sexual abuse of children in travel and tourism and online sexual exploitation through awareness raising and campaigning.
+Sweetie, our Filipino girl avatar, being an example of that.
+We provided temporary safe shelter, legal assistance, counseling, health care, education and reintegration services to victims of sexual exploitation.
+We also conducted (online) campaigns for the adoption of child protection policies in travel and tourism.
+We worked closely together with the government to enhance law enforcement on the national and regional level.
+This programme covered in the islands of Cebu, Boracay and Bohol in Western and Central Visayas.